3scale/3scale-istio-adapter/README.md

 ### Applying Patterns

 When you have decided what pattern best fits your needs, you can modify the `instance` CustomResource to configure this behaviour.
 You can also decide if authentication credentials should be read from headers or query parameters, or allow both.

+It is important to note that when specifying values from headers, Istio expects they key to be lower case.
+So for example if you want to send a header as `X-User-Key`, this must be referenced in the configuration as `request.headers["x-user-key"]`.

 #### API Key Pattern